 THE CONTRACT WILL BE VOID

-IF NOT EXECUTED AND RETURNED BY <<DATE>>.
+IF NOT EXECUTED AND RETURNED BY October 24, 2019.

-LIGHTYEAR NETWORK SOLUTIONS, LLC
+HEMP LOGIC, LLC

 AGENT POLICIES AND PROCEDURES

-This document sets forth policies and procedures applicable to Lightyear Agents.
-Capitalized terms used herein but not defined shall have the meaning set forth in your Agent Agreement with Lightyear.
-These policies and procedures may be amended, supplemented and superseded by subsequent writings from Lightyear and are effective upon written notice to you by Lightyear.
+This document sets forth policies and procedures applicable to Hemp Logic Agents.
+Capitalized terms used herein but not defined shall have the meaning set forth in your Agent Agreement with Hemp Logic.
+These policies and procedures may be amended, supplemented and superseded by subsequent writings from Hemp Logic and are effective upon written notice to you by Hemp Logic.

 ARTICLE 1